JohnPHK/TextYourTile/README.md

   - real-time feature allowing you to see other people writing in real time (socket used).

 ## To Register
 To register one must click on Hamburger Menu, then click on sign up.

+<img src="https://i.imgur.com/pTS9ZKQ.png" width=400 height=400>

 Enter the requested information in the register page then sign up.
-The email and password will be stored in our database built using mongodb.
+It will ask for the desired username and password to be used by the user.
+These information will be stored in our database built using mongoDB

-<img src="https://i.imgur.com/pTS9ZKQ.png" width=400 height=400>
 <img src="https://i.imgur.com/WaXZlkt.png" width=400 height=400>